jumbosushi/pi-room/README.md

 ### 2. Set up Cloud Firestore

 Follow Firebase's [official doc](https://desertbot.io/blog/headless-raspberry-pi-3-bplus-ssh-wifi-setup) to create a service account.
-Down load the account's key file in to your path and update the path near `TODO` in `main.go`
+Download the account's key file on your pi and update the path under `TODO` in `main.go`

 ### 3. Download anavi scripts

-Clone [anavi-examples](https://github.com/AnaviTechnology/anavi-examples) repo within the pi at the home directory (`/home/pi`).
+Clone the [anavi-examples](https://github.com/AnaviTechnology/anavi-examples) repo in your pi at the home directory (`/home/pi`).

 Run `make` in the following directories:
 - `sensors/HTU21D/c`
 - `sensors/BMP180/c`
 - `sensors/BH1750/c`